Master of Construction Management - CL82

 Indicative first-year fee

-The fees listed are indicative only and based on enrolling in a full-time study load for one academic year (generally, this is eight units over two terms).
-Your actual fees may vary depending on the units you select and the number you study per term.
+The fees listed are indicative only and based on enrolling in a full-time study load for one academic year (generally, this is four units over one term for a graduate certificate or eight units over two terms for a graduate diploma or masters degree).
+Your fees may vary depending on the units you select and the number you study per term.
 Fees are reviewed annually and are subject to change.
-Understanding your fees
+Understanding your fees.

 Government assistance loans